ClickHouse/ClickHouse/docs/en/operations/query-result-cache.md

 Transactionally inconsistent caching is traditionally provided by client tools or proxy packages interacting with the database.
 As a result, the same caching logic and configuration is often duplicated.
 With ClickHouse's query result cache, the caching logic moves to the server side.
-This reduces maintenance effort and avoids redundance.
+This reduces maintenance effort and avoids redundancy.

 ## Usage Examples and Configuration Settings